schmaustech/ceph-on-hosted-cluster-blog/README.md

 asus3-vm3.kni.schmaustech.com   Ready    worker   82m   v1.24.0+b62823b
 ~~~

-Now we can proceed by installing the Local Storage Operator which will be used by OpenShift Data Foundation.
-The first thing we need to do is create the namespace of it by creating the custom resource yaml and then applying it to the hosted cluster.
+Now we can continue by installing the Local Storage Operator which will be used by OpenShift Data Foundation.
+The first thing we need to do is create the namespace by creating the custom resource yaml and then applying it to the hosted cluster.

 ~~~bash
 cat << EOF > ~/openshift-local-storage-namespace.yaml